-|Day 1-3||Explore the highlights of Bogotá||Bogotá|
+|Day 1-2||Explore the highlights of Medellín||Medellín|

-|Day 4-6||Whale watching, village visits, beaches||Gauchalito|
+|Day 6-8||Whale watching, village visits, more beaches||Nuqui|

 If you are looking to get off-the-beaten-path, consider an itinerary that includes El Chocó (the Pacific Coast), one of the more remote parts of the country.
-This trip starts with a flight into Bogotá for a 3-day exploration of the city and surrounding area.
-On day 4 of your trip, fly to Nuqui, a town of around 8100 people on the Pacific Coast.
+This trip starts with a flight into Medellín for a two-day exploration of the city and surrounding area.
+On day 3 of your trip, fly to Bahía Solano and stay at an eco-lodge for extraordinary lush surroundings with unusual flora and fauna.

+You'll then fly to Nuqui, a town of around 8100 people on the Pacific Coast.
 You'll spend three days in the area, experiencing a variety of activities, including whale watching and visits to indigenous communities.
 You can also hike in the rainforest, see incredible waterfalls and take a dip in hot water springs.

 |Day 1-2||Explore the highlights of Bogotá||Bogotá|